prefix-dev/pixi/docs/reference/project_configuration.md

 Options:

 - `strict`: **Default**, The channels are used in the order they are defined in the `channels` list.
     Only packages from the first channel that has the package are used.
+    This ensures that different variants for a single package are not mixed from different channels.
+    Using packages from different incompatible channels like `conda-forge` and `main` can lead to hard to debug ABI incompatibilities.

+    We strongly recommend not to switch the default.
 - `disabled`: There is no priority, all package variants from all channels will be set per package name and solved as one.

 ```toml